Games Workshop

 The Emperor’s Children: Post-Heresy Brilliance in Full Display

-One of the more striking commissions we've worked on was an Emperor’s Children army, painted in their Post-Heresy color scheme.
+One of the more striking commissions PaintedFigs Miniature Painting Service worked on was an Emperor’s Children army, painted in their Post-Heresy color scheme.
 Unlike some of the more rigid and detailed commissions we receive, this client was flexible with their instructions.
 They provided a collection of reference art, primarily drawing from Warhammer 40k’s established aesthetic, but they gave us the creative freedom to make decisions regarding the build and painting process.

 Building the army itself was a smooth process.
 The client allowed us to make decisions about how the units were configured, which is always a great opportunity for us to ensure each figure looks dynamic and engaging.
 While some clients are very particular about exact poses and weapon configurations, this one was happy to leave those choices up to us, as long as the end result captured the essence of the Emperor’s Children.
 Despite the creative freedom, they did request photos after the building process to ensure everything was on track, which we gladly provided.
 This allowed the client to review the models before we began painting, giving them peace of mind that everything was progressing as expected.